Paul Bissex is a web application engineer who works primarily with

 Development with Django (Prentice Hall), one of the first

 Paul got his first computer gig at the age of 14, teaching computer workshops at Goddard College.
 Later, After a career in graphic design that included work for Disney Publishing and others, he became a technology journalist and columnist, writing for publications such as Wired, Salon.com, and the Chicago Tribune.

-From 2005 to 2010, Paul was Director of Software Development at Hallmark Institute of Photography, building both internal web applications and public websites.
-During that time he also taught web design and marketing skills to approximately 1000 budding professional photographers.
+From 2005 to 2010, he drew on both his creative and technical skills as Director of Software Development at the nationally known Hallmark Institute of Photography, building both internal and public web applications.

-He lives in Greenfield, MA with his wife Kathleen.
+He lives in Greenfield, MA with his wife Kathleen and their twin boys.

 Photo by Jim Ordecki, lighting assistance by Gregory Heisler

 Also see paulbissex.com